CortexIntelligentAutomation/docs/content/en/docs/getting-started/on-premise/add-observability-to-innovation/Grafana/prerequisites.md

 Apply the settings by following these instructions:

-1. Copy from one of the application servers the `Cortex.Innovation.Install.SSLBestPractices.ps1` file extracted during the [Extract Installation Artefacts][] step into a suitable location on the Web Application Server.
+1. Copy from one of the application servers the `Cortex.Innovation.Install.SSLBestPractices.ps1` file extracted during the [Make Installation Artefacts Available][] step into a suitable location on the Web Application Server.
 1. Open a Windows PowerShell (x64) window as administrator.
 1. Change the location to the folder where the `Cortex.Innovation.Install.SSLBestPractices.ps1` file was copied to using the following command, modifying the path as necessary: